lucianghinda/allaboutcoding/clzuyb437000e0al0305a2edn.md

 But people usually forget to add the `private_constant` here.
 And even so this goes to the first point where when reading this file, I first read an object that is private.

-I think making the `private` keyword affect constants, will open the case to write something like this:
+I think making the `private` method affect constants, will open the case to write something like this:

 ```ruby
 class MyObject